nahumsa/sorting-algorithms/README.md

 # Sorting algorithms

-This algorithms are based on [algorithmswithgo](https://algorithmswithgo.com/).
+This algorithms are based on [algorithms with go](https://algorithmswithgo.com/).